 This light warns of low engine oil pressure.
-If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.
+If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine immediately and call an authorized NISSAN dealer.

 The oil pressure warning light is not designed to indicate a low oil level.
 Use the dipstick to check the oil level.
-See "Engine oil" in the "Do-it-yourself operations" section.
+See "Engine oil" in the "Do-it-vourself" section.